akkartik/mu/subx/Readme.md

 1. It seems wrong-headed that our computers look polished but are plagued by foundational problems of security and reliability.
-I'd like to learn to walk before I try to run, use the computer only to check my program for errors and not hide low-level details.
-That may simplify the hard problems.
+I'd like to learn to walk before I try to run, use the computer only to check my program for errors rather than to hide low-level details.
+This approach adds to the burden of the programmer, but may make the hard problems more tractable.
-   It adds to the burden of the programmer, but computers have been failing to relieve the programmer entirely.
-Our abstractions so far leak at inopportune times.

 2. The software in our computers has grown incomprehensible.
 Nobody understands it all, not even experts.
 Even simple programs written by a